-In fact this fish occasionally, during dry winters and springs, can be seen in springs in the region around the sinkhole – it then spreads even in the surrounding rivers and lakes.
+In fact, this fish occasionally, during dry winters and springs, can be seen in springs in the region around the sinkhole – it then spreads even in the surrounding rivers and lakes.
 This means that Crveno Jezero has underground connections to these springs.

 The lake contains lots of this fish.
 Even at 70 m depth there have been observed large swarms of Delminichthys adspersus – with up to 200 fishes in such groups.
-In evening they rise up to the surface of water and are seen from above as "mysterious" black spots.
+In the evening they rise up to the surface of the water and are seen from above as "mysterious" black spots.